Lord-lieutenant: Duties

-As the sovereign's representative in his or her county, a lord-lieutenant remains non-political and may not hold office in any political party.
-They are appointed for life, although the customary age of retirement is 75 and the sovereign may remove them.
+As the Sovereign's representative in each county, a Lord-Lieutenant remains non-political and may not hold office in any political party.
+They are appointed for life, although the customary age of retirement is 75 and the Sovereign may remove them.

 Deputies

-Each lord-lieutenant is supported by a vice lord-lieutenant and deputy lieutenants that he or she appoints.
-The vice lord-lieutenant takes over when the lord-lieutenant is abroad, ill, or otherwise incapacitated.
-The lord-lieutenant appoints between thirty and forty deputy lieutenants depending on the county's population.
+Each Lord-Lieutenant appoints a Vice-Lieutenant and a number of deputy lieutenants to support them.
+The Vice-Lieutenant assumes the Lord-Lieutenant's duties when they are abroad, ill, or otherwise incapacitated.
+The number of deputy lieutenants appointed, typically between thirty and forty, depends on the county's population.

 Remuneration

 They are unpaid, but receive minimal allowances for secretarial help, mileage allowance and a driver.
-Male lord-lieutenants receive an allowance for the ceremonial uniform, worn when receiving members of the Royal Family and on other formal occasions.
-There is no uniform for a female lord-lieutenant, but there is a badge which can be worn on ceremonial occasions.
+Lord-Lieutenants receive an allowance for the ceremonial uniform, worn when receiving members of the Royal Family and on other formal occasions.

 Uniform

 Since at least the 18th century, a military-style uniform has been worn by lord-lieutenants (appropriate to the military origins of the post).
 Since 1831 this has been analogous to the uniform worn by a general staff officer, but with silver lace in place of the gold worn by regular officers.
 Over time, the design of the uniform changed in line with changes made to army uniform.

 At present, it is a dark blue uniform in the style of a General Officer's Army No. 1 dress (but with buttons, epaulettes, sash, etc. in silver rather than gold).
 A cap is worn, as well as a sword with a steel scabbard.
 The badge used on the uniform varies depending on where the lieutenant's county is situated – a rose is worn in England, shamrocks in Northern Ireland, a thistle in Scotland and Prince-of-Wales feathers in Wales.
 On the whole, the lord-lieutenant's insignia resemble a Lieutenant-General of the British Army.

-The uniform for a vice lord-lieutenant and for deputy lieutenants is of a similar style, but with features to distinguish it from that of a lord-lieutenant – on shoulder boards, no crown above the national symbol (rose, shamrocks or thistle); blue cord instead of silver on the red collar patches (deputy lieutenants have a simple grey stripe); and only a single row of gold braid around the peak of the cap (deputy lieutenants have no oak leaf but simple gold tape).
+The uniform for a vice lord-lieutenant and for deputy lieutenants is of a similar style, but with features to distinguish it from that of a lord-lieutenant – on shoulder boards, no crown above the national symbol (rose, shamrocks, or thistle); blue cord instead of silver on the red collar patches (deputy lieutenants have a simple grey stripe); and only a single row of gold braid around the peak of the cap (deputy lieutenants have no oak leaf but simple gold tape).
 In addition, deputy lieutenants wear narrower shoulder boards than their superiors, and the red cap band is horizontally divided by a small grey stripe.
 The vice lord-lieutenant's dress resembles that of a former Brigadier-General of the British Army, while a deputy lieutenant's dress resembles that of a field officer.

+The uniform is optional for female lord-lieutenants, vice lord-lieutenants, and deputy lieutenants.
+If not in uniform, female appointees wear a Badge of Office featuring their national symbol (rose, shamrocks, or thistle) on a bow of white and magenta – the Lieutenancy colours.